jwilk/python-afl/README.rst

 This is experimental module that enables
-`American fuzzy lop`_ instrumentation of Python code.
+`American fuzzy lop`_ fork server and instrumentation for Python code.

 HOWTO
 -----